ros-drivers/ros2_ouster_drivers/README.md

 #### `TIME_FROM_ROS_RECEPTION`

-Data are stamped with the ROS time when they are received.
+The sensor will run in `TIME_FROM_INTERNAL_OSC` time mode but data are stamped with the ROS time when they are received.
 The inherent latency between when the data were sampled by the LiDAR and when the data were received by this ROS node is not modelled.
 This approach may be acceptable to get up and running quickly or for static applications.
 However, for mobile robots,